pv/pydocweb/README.txt

 Administration
 --------------

-- Add registered new users regularly to the groups to allow them to write + review
+- Add registered new users regularly to the "Editor" or "Reviewer" groups to allow them to write + review.
+(Newly registered users are not able to edit anything, by default.)

-- Pull from SVN regularly and merge any conflicts (or leave merging to users)
+- Pull docstrings from version control regularly and merge any conflicts (or leave merging to users)

-- Generate patches and put the docs back to SVN
+- Generate patches and put the docs back to version control

-- Fix any bugs you find :)
+- Fix any bugs in Pydocweb you find during this :)

 Internals